 Ans.
 To apply for loans under government schemes for small-scale businesses, you can opt for schemes, such as Standup India, PMEGP, Mudra Yojana, PMRY, Startup India, psbloansin59minutes, CGTMSE, CLCSS, etc.

 Q. How much loan can I get for a small business under Mudra Yojana?

 Ans.
 The maximum loan amount that can be availed for small businesses is up to Rs.
 10 lakh under the Government loan scheme named MUDRA Yojana at lower interest rates.
 Higher loan amounts can be availed by applying with private and public sector banks or even with NBFCs.

 Q. How to get a Startup loan for beginners who are not supported by banks or financial institutions?

 Ans.
 The startups who are denied business loans from banks can opt for loans from Small Finance Banks (SFBs), Micro Finance Institutions (MFIs), and Non-banking Financial Companies (NBFCs).
-Startups can also check for schemes initiated by the Government of India that include Mudra Scheme under PMMY, Startup India, Standup India, and PSB Loans in 59 minutes.
+Startups can also check for schemes initiated by the Government of India including the Mudra Scheme under PMMY, Startup India, Stand up India, and PSB Loans in 59 minutes.

 Also Read: What is Business Loan Subsidy